ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

     # used to evaluate whether a signal is a block boundary.
     "block_boundary_when": "true",

+    # used to evaluate whether a signal is a route boundary.
+    "route_boundary_when": "Nf",

-    # used for conflict detection.
+    # used for naive conflict detection.
     "constraining_ma_when": "aspect != VL"
 }
 ```